Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 2 Agustus 2025 19.57.12 UTC
+- WIB: Sabtu, 2 Agustus 2025 20.37.33 UTC
-- WITA: Sabtu, 2 Agustus 2025 20.57.12 UTC
+- WITA: Sabtu, 2 Agustus 2025 21.37.33 UTC
-- WIT: Sabtu, 2 Agustus 2025 21.57.12 UTC
+- WIT: Sabtu, 2 Agustus 2025 22.37.33 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: funny
+Kategori: friendship